 Small Kitchen Renovation:

 If your final decision is to give your home one last chance before you end it, you will need to find a way to pay for these renovations.
 A great way to do this is to get the money from your home by doing a cash-out refinance.
 A cash-out refinance is a type of mortgage refinance that uses the equity you have built over time and gives you cash in exchange for taking on a larger mortgage.
-You borrower more money than you owe and take the cash to use for a project of your choice.
+You borrow more money than you owe and take the cash to use for a project of your choice.

 Mortgage lenders set the requirements regarding who qualifies for a refinance.
 Things they consider include: